Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

-- First of all, in learning your job well and becoming an expert in it, you become a value-added, more flexible employee.
+- First of all, by learning your job well and becoming an expert in it, you become a value-added, more flexible employee.
 You can function better in more scenarios than less well-trained associates.
-By learning new skills and cross training in other job titles in your own or other departments for your current employer, you can become an invaluable company guru.
+By learning new skills and cross-training in other job titles in your own or other departments for your current employer, you can become an invaluable company guru.
 Your employer will be coming to you for everyday miracles.

 - You may have a job transfer in mind for a particular position in another department or company position.
 First, consider which of these jobs with your current employer offers the largest potential for promotion and further growth.
 If the new job is more challenging, it can boost your morale.
 If you can make your current job more challenging, you may earn a raise along with a morale boost.

 How Often Is Too Often to Move or Request a Transfer?

 Look at your specific reasons for a transfer and ensure that they are good and they make sense.
 Up until the Dot Com era, it was a certified psychological mark of a personality disorder if an employee switched jobs more often than once every two years.

 After that, the IT industry made it usual for employees to change jobs every year to remain fresh and to bring new blood into information-based companies.
 Changing jobs more often than once a year is currently often a sign of some sort of problem, so it is prudent not to ask for transfers too often.

 You cannot job-hop too frequently, even within your own company, because your current or a potential new boss will think that you are unstable and unproductive.

 Think carefully about transfers to ensure they match your long-term personal and employment goals.
 For example, in some transfers, you may go back to the starting level of salary and lose income and seniority, meaning shorter vacations in your first year on the new job!

 How to Write a Formal Job Transfer Request

 You will need to make a professionally written request and justify your reasons for transferring in your letter.